Milton Primary Academy

 The progress of all pupils is monitored through pupil progress meetings termly where class teachers discuss the progress of all children with the Senior Leadership Team (SLT).
 Parents are consulted in a variety of ways including parents’ consultation evenings and informal discussions.
 Review meetings are held for children with additional needs and strategies to support them are agreed.
 These are shared with parents.

-If needed, the Academy will set up home/Academy diaries; this will give staff and parents the opportunity to share information more easily and keep track of any significant events either at Academy or at home.
+If needed, the Academy will set up home/Academy diaries; this will give staff and parents the opportunity to share positive and relevant information more easily and keep track of any significant events either at the Academy or at home.

 Class teachers are always willing to discuss ways in which you can support your child.